Final Justice (1985 film): RiffTrax

 In 2017, RiffTrax released a video on demand of Final Justice with a new comedic commentary, distinct from the MST3K version.
 It is the fourth of Clark's films to receive the RiffTrax treatment, following Angels Revenge, Star Games and Uninvited.

+Reception

+Upon its release David Pickering for Corpus Christi Times criticized the film's plot and its use of sex and violence.
+Kenneth Shorey of The Birmingham News praised the film's scenery, but noted that Final Justice was "the sort of movie in which even when people are talking outdoors it sounds as if they're talking indoors."

+The Blu-ray release of the movie was reviewed by DVD Talk's Ian Jane, who wrote that it was "a ridiculously enjoyable B-movie thanks to Clark's crazy direction and Baker's bullish performance."